Haberlea: Medicine

 Haberlea rhodopensis is one of the ingredients in the Tibetan tea of youth.
 Due to the exceptional strength of the herb, it can be drunk only once every five years.
-In addition, one of the local plant names in the Rhodope mountains is “shap” (foot and mouth disease) which is considered as a confirmation that the local people were using the plant against animal diseases.
-Scientists from Medical University Plovdiv of Bulgaria are currently studying the plant in-depth; first results show that it helps in the natural healing processes of damaged tissues.
+In addition, one of the local plant names in the Rhodope mountains is "shap" (foot and mouth disease) which is considered as a confirmation that the local people were using the plant against animal diseases.
+Scientists from University of Plovdiv and Medical University Plovdiv of Bulgaria are currently studying the plant in-depth; first results show that it helps in the natural healing processes of damaged tissues.
 In 2014, the plant was studied as a potential source of novel cancer modulating drugs.
 Moreover, it has been found that Haberlea rhodopensis has an antibacterial effect on some pathogenic strains.

 Cosmetic

 In 2011, research discovered cosmetic benefits of a myconoside-rich extract from Haberlea rhodopensis.
 The plant develops molecules to survive drought stress and these molecules enable the plant to reemerge from a state of desiccation.
 A specific fraction from the plant (Haberlea extract) was extracted.
 Peroxide-stressed normal human dermal fibroblasts treated with the Haberlea extract showed increased collagen and elastin synthesis.
 This effect was superior to those obtained with benchmark retinoic acid and retinol.
 When used at 3% in human skin biopsies, Haberlea extracts protected against UV-induced dermis oxidation by 100%, as evidenced by immunohistochemistry.
 Finally, when tested in 20 human volunteers at 3% in cream against a placebo, Haberlea extract increased skin elasticity and skin radiance after only 15 days of treatment, with the effect sustained after 30 and 60 days of treatment.
 It was demonstrated that by using Haberlea extract (particularly rich in glycoside myconoside), it is possible to strongly stimulate antioxidant skin defenses and extracellular matrix protein synthesis.
 The extract can be suggested for anti-aging treatments, intended for claims such as protection from oxidation, increased skin elasticity, and enhanced skin radiance.

 Rich in powerful polyphenols that help the flower survive and thrive in extreme conditions, this potent extract strengthens the epidermis and helps naturally recover its water loss, while protecting the newly rejuvenated skin from environmental stressors and resulting in more resilient and brighter skin.
 Lab studies also show that it builds up collagen and elastin in the dermis.